 The River Parrett runs through Langport and offers many things for visitors and locals alike.
-There is cycle hire from Parrett Cycles so if you don’t fancy walking you can explore the Parrett trail by bike.
+There is cycle hire from Parrett Cycles so if walking isn’t your thing you can explore the Parrett trail by bike.

 A new addition in recent years is Paddle on the Parrett with Langport Boat Hire.
-For a small charge you can hire anything from Canadian style Canoes to Pedalos to paddle the river and enjoy life at a slower pace. (seasonal times apply)
+For a small charge you can hire anything from Canadian style Canoes to SUP’S to paddle the river and enjoy life at a slower pace.

 Langport has a number of boutique shops and artisan restaurants, Tourist Information Centre and a Tesco for those essentials.

 Shakespeare’s Glass at the far end of the town is definitely worth a visit, as are the many wonderful boutiques and eateries.

 Locally there are many attractions to visit, Ancient Monuments such as Glastonbury Abbey and Tor or historic sites like Barrow Mump or Muchelney Abbey.

 Why not visit the Cathedral City of Wells or Castles of Taunton, Sherbourne and Dunster.

 If shopping is your thing then a trip to Street, famous for its Clarks shoes and now the Clarks Outlet Village, is well worth a visit as are the towns of Taunton, Sherbourne and Yeovil.

 If cider or beer is your thing then why not visit Harry’s Cider Farm, a 20 minute walk from the cottages, or the Award Winning Halfway House pub just a short stroll away, famed for its Real Ales and delicious home cooked food.